-At first, Beloshapkova wanted to supply this equipment to Russian customers.
-“But it turned out that their products cost so much money that they didn’t create any savings for the customer,” she says.
-"Condeco's solution for 200 jobs cost more than $ 200,000.
-This is a large sum even for an American client, not to mention a Russian one."
-The existing players really offered either expensive solutions, or were still working on creating the hardware, agrees with her words the executive director of the Praktik coworking network Vladimir Dorofeev.
+At first, Beloshapkova wanted to supply this equipment to customers.
+“But it turned out that their products cost so much money that they didn't create any savings for the customer," she says.
+"Condeco's solution for 200 desks cost more than $ 200,000.
+This is a large sum even for Cargill" The existing players really offered either expensive solutions, or were still working on creating the hardware, agrees with her words the executive director of the Praktik coworking network Vladimir Dorofeev.

 The eponymous company Fresh.
 Ideas for Offices Beloshapkova registered in Delaware in February 2019.
 The project itself is called fresh connect.
-In June of the same year, at the Future Offices conference in Moscow, she presented her prototype based on iBeacon technology.
+In June of the same year, at the Future Offices conference, she presented her prototype based on iBeacon technology.
 This 3D-printed device needed to be embedded in a table and a software prototype with a basic set of functions (booking a workplace or meeting room, searching for colleagues, analyzing office occupancy).
-Several tens of thousands of dollars were spent developing the prototype from Beloshapkova's funds, earned from the sale of furniture.
+Several tens of thousands of dollars were spent developing the prototype.

 The conference participants loved her idea however, many potential customers were unsure about the need to embed devices into the table.
 In addition, even a high-quality battery in such devices had to be changed every three years.
 “These are unnecessary actions that no one wanted to perform," the entrepreneur sighs.